© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moat, two fishponds, boundary bank and ditch and two leats is a scheduled monument protected by Historic England under reference 1008260.
 View the official record →

-Moat, two fishponds, boundary bank and ditch and two leats is a complex of medieval agricultural and defensive features located in Nottinghamshire.
+Moat, two fishponds, boundary bank and ditch and two leats is a medieval monument complex located in Nottinghamshire, comprising earthwork remains that reflect the manorial economy and settlement patterns of the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008260.

 Moat, two fishponds, boundary bank and ditch and two leats is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008260.